 - Four Fan Speeds and Reversible Switch

-- Remote control is sold separately
+- The remote control is sold separately

 - Not rated by Energy Star

-You might be thinking: how does this fan deals with dirt?
+You might be thinking: how does this fan deal with dirt?
 Well, It’s the Hunter’s Dust Armor Nanotechnology that is at play here.
 Leaving aside the technicalities, this technology gives the blades of this fan such a coating which makes them dirt repellent.
 As a result, you won’t have to clean the blades every other day.

-In addition to being dirt repellent, this fan churns out a considerable airflow of 5,049CFM.
+In addition to being dirt-repellent, this fan churns out a considerable airflow of 5,049CFM.
 Add to it the WhisperWind technology which is a hallmark of all Hunter Fans, and what you have got is a pretty serious product in your hands.